What do garage sales teach us about money?

-In theory this sounded like a better idea because there was some entrepreneurship lessons, neighbourhood bonding and a means to purge and re-organize.
+In theory, this sounded like a better idea because there were some entrepreneurship lessons, neighborhood bonding and a means to purge and re-organize.

 It was not financially rewarding

 We had a 3-hour sale and we made just under $200.
 If you add in all the time preparing for the sale, that was a really bad return on effort.
 This is precisely why I don’t like garage sales.
 However, my wife was quick to point out that the process of purging and organizing has to be done regardless of whether the items are sold at a garage sale, given to charity or to friends or thrown away.
 She felt that making a couple of hundred dollars for a day’s work was a bonus for something that needed to be done anyway.
 She has a bit of a point!

 It feels good to get rid of stuff

 It’s no secret that to be productive, you have to be organized.
 For many, it can be tough to feel organized when your life is cluttered with stuff and messes.
 It always feels good to cleanse and get rid of things.
 Although we did not make a lot of money, it sure felt good getting rid of stuff and getting re-organized.
 The garage sale really motivated us to make this happen.

 Some things are better sold elsewhere